French Open betting, odds, predictions and best tennis bets - ExBulletin

 This item is part of our Tennis Picks series.

-It’s raining cats and dogs in our article series, as we’ve hit four of our last six plays at (+200) or better over the last two days of the French Open.
-The biggest of these was Elise Mertens, who quite easily beat Jessica Pegula, No. 3 in the women’s, by a score of 6-1, 6-4.
-A top player fell on the men’s side as well, as Lorenzo Sonego overcame a two-set deficit that included a bagel to drop No. 7 seed Andrey Rublev.
+The fourth round of the French Open started without major surprises as top seed Novak Djokovic, Carlos Alcaraz and Aryna Sabalenka all knocked out their opponents in straight sets.
+That’s not to say there was no drama on the day, as Anastasia Pavlyuchenkova came from a set and a break down to beat the No. 28 seed Elise Mertens, while Elina Svitolina continued her comeback, beating the No. 9 seed Daria Kasatkina set straight.
 As always, all Tennis Odds & Lines are sourced from DraftKings Sportsbook, but potential bettors should feel free to search for the best lines available for these matches through mobile sportsbooks such as FanDuel SportsbookBetMGM, Caesars Sportsbook or any of the other best sports betting sites.

 As a reminder, the men play best-of-five set matches at Grand Slams, while women’s matches are best-of-three, like the rest of the WTA Tour schedule.
 To make our selections, we consider things like career records at Roland Garros, recent form and head-to-head match scores against an opponent, if available.
 We’ll highlight the underdogs in the first section labeled “Upset Alert”, while major favorites are listed in the “Lock it in” section.
 Finally, we look at players that can be bought for a bargain in the “Value Bet” section.